-This is a task that has never been attempted on such a scale before, so we should probably provide some ground rules.
+Ordering decades’ worth of timeless video game soundtracks into a definitive top 100 requires a few ground rules.
 Most importantly: licensed soundtracks — an incredible act of curation and an art form in their own right — are out of bounds.
 This means no Beatles Rock Band, no Tony Hawk, and no Grand Theft Auto (for what it’s worth, Vice City is the best) because to mix those with original soundtracks is simply unfair.
-Also, since video games can have a tremendous amount of sequels we have occasionally chosen our favorite from a series that deserves recognition as a whole, i.e. some of us really love Megaman 3, but Megaman 2 is here to take the trophy home for the whole NES team.
+Also, since video games can have a tremendous amount of sequels we have occasionally chosen our favorite from a series that deserves recognition as a whole.
+For example, some of us really love Megaman 3, but Megaman 2 is here to take the trophy home for the whole NES team.
 That way we can include even more games that might have gotten snubbed otherwise (there are, obviously, some exceptional cases).

-This list brought back a lot of memories, more than your typical retrospective list, and during the very long process of growing it these songs tunes brought us back to specific times — Christmas mornings, drunk nights as teenagers, half-forgotten Blockbuster rentals — staring at screens, yet so much more.
-We hope this list brings some back memories for you too.
+This list brought back a lot of memories, more than your typical retrospective list, and during the very long process of growing it these tunes brought us back to specific times — Christmas mornings, drunk nights as teenagers, half-forgotten Blockbuster rentals and so much more.
+We hope this list brings back some memories for you too.

 100. Shovel Knight